LaresLLC/ScrapingKit/README.md

 ### How to setup/use

-Read this blog post for more detailed information over on [Lares Labs](https://labs.lares.com/) (Blog post goes live Tuesday 30th May 08:00 UTC).
+Read this blog post for more detailed information over on [Lares Labs](https://labs.lares.com/)

 [https://labs.lares.com/introducing-scraping-kit/](https://labs.lares.com/introducing-scraping-kit/)